mosra/m.css/documentation/test_python/content/docs.rst

 .. py:data:: content.DATA_WITH_DETAILS_BUT_NO_SUMMARY_NEITHER_TYPE

     Why it has to be yelling?!

+.. py:class:: content.ClassDocumentingItsMembers
+    :property property_documented_in_class: A property
+    :property another: And the other property, documented inside :ref:`ClassDocumentingItsMembers`!
+    :data DATA_DOCUMENTED_IN_CLASS: Documentation for the in-class data
+    :data ANOTHER: And the other, :ref:`ANOTHER`!

 ..
 This should check we handle reST parsing errors gracefully.
 .. py:function:: content.this_function_has_bad_docs